Totoual/oef-sdk-python/docs/source/user/introduction.rst

 Agent-to-agent interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An agent spends nearly its entire life-time in the Fetch world
+An agent spends nearly its entire lifetime in the Fetch world
 interacting with other agents.
 An interaction is initiated by either contacting
 an agent (using the ID received from a query or a search) or receiving a message
 from one (in response to a registered data service or based on registered property list).